jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These are the actions that fight entropy and bring prosperity.
 Not doing them is what loses it.
 They are not complicated any more than planting a nut is.
 They are just helpful and constantly done by the units of selection.

 Nature doesn't hand out name-tags.
-We don't know a tiger by its thoughts or its dreams.
-We know it by its stripes, its niche, and what ecosystem it lives in.
+We don't know a tiger by its thoughts or its dreams, but by its stripes, its niche, and what it does to everything around it.
 Nature can't read our name-tags either.
-Your hopes and names change nothing on their own; only your actions do, and nearly all of them now run through tools.
-The tools you use are your place in your ecosystem.
-Pilot, mechanic, truck driver, welder, scrapper, miner.
-That is the new identity in a war against entropy.
+Only actions register, and nearly all of ours run through tools you graze, hunt, scavenge, and decompose with.
+We see Matthew, Sarah, Apple, Google.
+Nature sees pilot, mechanic, truck driver, welder, scrapper, miner—all of them burning energy to keep something assembled.
+That is the new identity in life's war against entropy.

 And now, we can see our current problems differently.
 Political partisanship is self-defeating.
 It distracts from the daily actions all lifeforms do to prosper.
-Conservative-minded rely too much on inheritance and tradition and progressive-minded too much on control and novelty.
-Separated, neither moderates the other, and so our society bunkers down inside old lifestyles, telling stories to one's tribes why we are the noble Lion King, and the other is the devious Scar who should suffer the pains of stagnation.
+Separated as we are today, the conservative-minded rely too much on inheritance and tradition while the progressive-minded too much on control and novelty.
+Divided, neither moderates the other, and so our society bunkers down inside old lifestyles, telling stories to one's tribes why we are the noble Lion King, and the other is the devious Scar who should suffer the pains of self-inflicted wound of stagnation.

 Building things together is what restores respect.
 For now, echo chambers are fraudulent harbours that trick people into indulging in their own loves while suffering the endless storms of the environment.

 Rising inflation, growing cost of living, increasing home prices, higher insurance premiums, larger debts.
 These aren't proof of someone else's ideological failure, but a lack of evolution in the Game of Life.
+We're throwing waves of trucks, highways, food, planes, at entropy.
+Our problem is not lack of technology.
+Rather, we're not asking how regular people can collaborate faster to select the tools they need to solve leaking windows, expensive textbooks, car crash claims, faster.

 After learning of the Allied generals, the re-learning of combined arms warfare, the creation of computer processors, and the dead-end of extremism, we know what we can do about it.

 We are in a new environment.
 No one has ever grown an ecosystem using digital technology.
 Fitting to any organism, we are figuring out what works, but not with study and foresight, but with pain.
 We are the raccoon.
 We are Maria.
 We have a stutter.
 But these are states of mind to reflect and act on and need not be something to suffer.